We’re all going to work out more and eat healthier this year right...or that’s the goal. Here are five things not to do this year.

 3. Don’t engage

 Don’t engage with bad parent communication, find a better way to cope.
 But really, if you are able to C.O.P.E. (create once, push everywhere) then you won’t be engaging in the parent drama of I never got that email, text, social media alert, etc. You’ll be doing the work once, and the information will go to the parents through the channel they use most.
+Best part of all—parent engagement will start to flourish.

 4. Don’t compare yourself to others